EDMONTON VALLEY ZOO

 STRATEGIES

-The Valley Zoo Development Society contributed $150,000 to a new veterinary hospital that opened in 2010.
-It includes a surgery, laboratory, quarantine area, and space for animals needing longer-term care.
-The new facility, along with advanced medical equipment, will allow the zoo’s veterinarian, animal health technologists, and other staff to more effectively and efficiently care for the animals.
+A veterinary hospital opened in 2010.
+It includes a surgery, laboratory, quarantine area and space for animals needing longer-term care.
+This facility, along with advanced medical equipment, allows the zoo’s veterinarian, animal health technologists and other staff to more effectively and efficiently care for the animals.

 CONSERVATION